-special election or referendum not otherwise provided for, there must shall be at least 30 days' notice of the election or referendum by publication in a newspaper of general circulation in the county, district, or municipality, or published on the county's website as authorized by s.
+100.342 Notice of special election or referendum.-In any special election or referendum not otherwise provided for, there must shall be at least 30 days' notice of the election or referendum by publication in a newspaper of general circulation in the county, district, or municipality, or publication on the county's website as provided in s.
 50.0311, the municipality's website, or the supervisor's website, as applicable as the case may be.
 The publication must shall be made at least twice, once in the fifth week and once in the third week before prior to the week in which the election or referendum is to be held.
 If the applicable website becomes unavailable or there is no newspaper of general circulation in the county, district, or municipality, the notice must shall be posted in no less than five places within the territorial limits of the county, district, or municipality.

-Section 17.
-Subsection (3) and paragraph (a) of subsection (4) of section 101.001, Florida Statutes, are amended to read: 101.001 Precincts and polling places; boundaries.-
+- Section 21.
+Subsection (3) and paragraph (a) of subsection (4) of section 101.001, Florida Statutes, are amended to read: 101.001 Precincts and polling places; boundaries.- - (3) (a) Each supervisor of elections shall maintain a geographical information system suitable map drawn to a scale no smaller than 3 miles to the inch and clearly delineating all major observable features such as roads, streams, and railway lines and showing the current geographical boundaries of each precinct, representative district, and senatorial district, and other type of district in the county subject to the elections process in this code.
+A supervisor may coordinate with other governmental entities to comply with this subsection. - (b) The supervisor shall provide to the department data on all precincts in the county associated with the most recent decennial census blocks within each precinct. - (c) The department shall maintain a searchable database that contains the precincts and the corresponding most recent decennial census blocks within the precincts for each county, including a historical file that allows the census blocks to be traced through the prior decade.

-- (3) (a) Each supervisor of elections shall maintain a geographical information system suitable map drawn to a scale no smaller than 3 miles to the inch and clearly delineating all major observable features such as roads, streams, and railway lines and showing the current geographical boundaries of each precinct, representative district, and senatorial district, and other type of district in the county subject to the elections process in this code. - (b) The supervisor shall provide to the department data on all precincts in the county associated with the most recent decennial census blocks within each precinct.
+(b) (d) The supervisor of elections shall notify the Secretary of State in writing within 10 days after any reorganization of precincts and shall furnish a copy of the geographical information system compatible map showing the current geographical boundaries and designation of each new precinct.
+However, if precincts are composed of whole census blocks, the supervisor may furnish, in lieu of a copy of the map, a list, in an electronic format prescribed by the Department of State, associating each census block in the county with its precinct.

-- (c) The department shall maintain a searchable database that contains the precincts and the corresponding most recent decennial census blocks within the precincts for each county, including a historical file that allows the census blocks to be traced through the prior decade. - (d) The supervisor of elections shall notify the Secretary of State in writing within 10 days after any reorganization of precincts and shall furnish a copy of the geographical information system map showing the current geographical boundaries and designation of each new precinct.
-However, if precincts are composed of whole census blocks, the supervisor may furnish, in lieu of a copy of the map, a list, in an electronic format prescribed by the Department of State, associating each census block in the county with its precinct. - (c) (e) Any precinct established or altered under the provisions of this section must shall consist of areas bounded on all sides only by census block boundaries from the most recent United States Census.
-If the census block boundaries split or conflict with a municipal or other political subdivision another political boundary listed below, the boundary listed below may be used as a precinct boundary: - 1.
-Governmental unit boundaries reported in the most recent Boundary and Annexation Survey published by the United States Census Bureau; $\underline{\text{or}}$ - 2.
-Visible features that are readily distinguishable upon the ground, such as streets, railroads, tracks, streams, and lakes, and that are indicated upon current census maps, official
+(c) (e) Any precinct established or altered under the provisions of this section must shall consist of areas bounded on all sides only by census block boundaries from the most recent United States Census.
+If the census block boundaries split or conflict with a municipal or other political subdivision another political boundary listed below, the boundary listed below may be used as a precinct boundary:

-Department of Transportation maps, official municipal maps, official county maps, or a combination of such maps;
+- 1. Governmental unit boundaries reported in the most recent Boundary and Annexation Survey published by the United States Census Bureau; $\underline{\text{or}}$ - 2.
+Visible features that are readily distinguishable upon the ground, such as streets, railroads, tracks, streams, and lakes, and that are indicated upon current census maps, official Department of Transportation maps, official municipal maps, official county maps, or a combination of such maps;